 The summer school will be attended by young researchers, environmentally conscious farmers, and interested students who are commonly working in soil and forest ecology.
 Within the framework of the summer school, the aim is to organise advanced, application-based courses in collaboration with relevant institutions and organisations at regular intervals over a longer period and in a more comprehensive manner.

-Notes

-Since the summer school will be both practical and theoretical, a limited number of participants will be accepted.
-Researchers directly involved in the subject will be given priority. project.
-The project will cover daily food expenses for participants, but participants will be responsible for their own transportation and accommodation.
-Assistance will be provided with finding accommodation.

-Since SHARInG-MeD organises it, certificates will be awarded to participants.

-Organising Committee and Logistics Support